There are many pieces of evidence needed for a DWI conviction.

 Contact Blass Law Today for Help with Your Case

 Our firm will handle the entirety of your legal battle and determine the best course of action to have your charges lessened, dropped, or dismissed.
+We can determine whether law enforcement has the evidence needed for a DWI conviction; if so, we may be able to get that evidence thrown out or otherwise get your case dropped or reduced.

 Call or text 713-225-1900 or complete a Case Evaluation form